tomjoht/simplifying-complexity/_docs/discoverability-through-metadata.md

 permalink: discoverability-through-metadata.html
 ---

+{: .principle}
+Complex, non-linear processes often have feedback loops that influence the next step.
+In these systems, users need to be able to find information that meets their ever-changing needs.
+Metadata embedded in topics can facilitate more intelligent pushing and pulling of information for these shifting scenarios.
+The metadata can also inform better search results.

 In the [previous tutorial](http://idratherbewriting.com/simplifying-complexity/macro-micro.html), we looked at embedding maps to help guide users through larger processes.
 But all the maps I showed were *linear* maps.
 What about maps for non-linear, complex systems?
 In this section, we'll explore ways to guide users when defined paths don't exist.

 * TOC